jetthyliao/docustudy/docs/low-level-design/design-patterns/creational/builder.md

     On lines 3 and 6 of the driver code, both these lines are initializing Toyota Tacoma's.
 They both require an empty value for ``Spoiler`` since the ``Car`` and ``CarSchema`` class expects one.
 This is the main issue that the builder design pattern addresses.

     Assume the rest of the program builds on top of the Toyota Tacoma objects.
-If a new car such as **Semi-Truck** were added and it required a new field called ``CargoBox`` this would require refactoring any code that uses the ``Car``class.
+If a new car, **Semi-Truck**, were added and it required a new field called ``CargoBox``.
+This would require refactoring any code that uses the ``Car``class to pass in this new ``CargoBox`` field.

     This breaks the following SOLID principles: